Georgios Vagiannidis: Loan to Sint-Truiden

 On 1 October 2020, Vagiannidis signed with Sint-Truiden on loan.
 On 3 February 2021, he made his debut with the new club in Belgian Cup against Lokeren-Temse at the Daknamstadion in the season 2020–21.

 Return to Panathinaikos

-On 3 September 2021, Panathinaikos officially announced the return of George Vagiannidis, who signed on a free transfer, a four-year contract with the club for an undisclosed fee.
+On 3 September 2021, Panathinaikos officially announced the return of Georgios Vagiannidis, who signed on a free transfer, a four-year contract with the club for an undisclosed fee.
+Towards the end of 2024 talks between him and the club have begun regarding a new contract signed until 2027.